arangodb/arangojs/README.md

 Replaces the content of the document with the given *documentHandle* with the given *data*.

+If *opts* is set, it must be an object with any of the following properties:

+* *waitForSync*: Wait until document has been synced to disk.
+Default: `false`.
+* *rev*: Only replace the document if it matches this revision.
+Optional.
+* *policy*: Determines the behaviour when the revision is not matched:
+ * if *policy* is set to `"last"`, the document will be replaced regardless of the revision.
+ * if *policy* is set to `"error"` or not set, the replacement will fail with an error.

 The *documentHandle* can be either the `_id` or the `_key` of a document in the collection.

 #### collection.update(documentHandle, data, [opts,] callback)

 Updates (merges) the content of the document with the given *documentHandle* with the given *data*.

+If *opts* is set, it must be an object with any of the following properties:

+* *waitForSync*: Wait until document has been synced to disk.
+Default: `false`
+* *keepNull*: If set to `false`, properties with a value of `null` indicate that a property should be deleted.
+Default: `true`.
+* *mergeObjects*: If set to `false`, object properties that already exist in the old document will be overwritten rather than merged.
+This does not affect arrays.
+Default: `true`.
+* *rev*: Only update the document if it matches this revision.
+Optional.
+* *policy*: Determines the behaviour when the revision is not matched:
+ * if *policy* is set to `"last"`, the document will be replaced regardless of the revision.
+ * if *policy* is set to `"error"` or not set, the replacement will fail with an error.

 The *documentHandle* can be either the `_id` or the `_key` of a document in the collection.

 #### collection.remove(documentHandle, [opts,] callback)

 Deletes the document with the given *documentHandle* from the collection.

+If *opts* is set, it must be an object with any of the following properties:

+* *waitForSync*: Wait until document has been synced to disk.
+Default: `false`
+* *rev*: Only update the document if it matches this revision.
+Optional.
+* *policy*: Determines the behaviour when the revision is not matched:
+ * if *policy* is set to `"last"`, the document will be replaced regardless of the revision.
+ * if *policy* is set to `"error"` or not set, the replacement will fail with an error.

 The *documentHandle* can be either the `_id` or the `_key` of a document in the collection.